 - Occasionally the Faculty Research Fund pays subvention fees, recording costs and other publication expenses associated with a piece of scholarship.
 When these works of scholarship are sold commercially and yield a profit to the author/artist exceeding $5,000, it is expected that the Faculty Research Fund will be reimbursed for the original amount of the grant(s) supporting the work.
 Published research results should acknowledge funding by the Faculty Research Fund.

 - A brief report describing the results of the research funded by the grant must be submitted to the Dean of Academic Departments and Programs by September of the fiscal year immediately following the award year.
 Such reports on the past use of FRF monies may be used by the Committee in its consideration of future FRF grant applications.
+Faculty will not be eligible to receive subsequent funding until this report is received.

 When judging the relative merit of proposals, the Committee will look with equal favor upon proposals that seek funds to initiate, continue, or conclude a research project.
 However, the Committee will give priority to those proposals that are shown to bear a clear and significant relation to an applicant's overall research program.